Undergraduate Programs

 What programs do you offer for undergraduates?

-The Department of Slavic Languages & Literatures offers two majors, and three minors:
+The Department of Slavic Languages & Literatures offers three majors, and three minors:

 What resources are available to me?